edvordo/TabsOfAvabur/README.md

 While I have **no intention of harming you** with my work, this is a ***custom JavaScript code*** and you ***should not trust and install just any script you find on the internet***.
 Get someone that knows a bit of programming to check it for you if you are unsure!

 ### Disclaimer
-This script is a **Work In Progress** or *WIP*, while I tried hard to iron out as many bugs as I could find, only a handful of people tested it for me, so be prepared in case you run into a problem :) If you update me on it [*via a message on RoA or in the issue tracker here on github*] I'll do my best to fix as soon as possible!
+This script is a **Work In Progress** or *WIP*, while I tried hard to iron out as many bugs as I could find, only a handful of people tested it for me, so be prepared in case you run into a problem :smiley: If you update me on it [*via a message on RoA or in the issue tracker here on github*] I'll do my best to fix as soon as possible!

 ### How to install
 The easiest way to use ToA is to install a browser Script Manager extension